Automate reports in Google Data Studio Based on Data from Google BigQuery

 - In Data Studio, connect the table with data from GBQ and visualize it.

 Schematically combining data and automating reports with OWOX BI can be depicted as such:

-OWOX BI has a 14-day trial period - combine all your data and build any marketing report in Data Studio for free
+OWOX BI has a trial period - combine all your data and build any marketing report in Data Studio for free

 Step 2.
 Prepare a table in Google BigQuery with the data for the report

 We described the instructions in no great detail as we suppose you are familiar with the Google BigQuery interface.
 If you need a refresher on how to deal with table creation, check out this article: BigQuery data structure in Google: How to get started with cloud storage.

 To save Google BigQuery resources, we recommend that you first create a SQL-query that produces a table with a set of parameters and metrics you want over a specific period: